wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 WP Starter will not proceed with other steps if this fails for any reason.

+The default `wp-config.php` template used by WP Starter supports "sections", that allow implementors to append/pre-pend/replace only parts of the generated `wp-config.php` without changing the other parts and without using a custom template.
+The [WordPress Integration](03-WordPress-Integration.md) section has documentation for this feature.

 ### `IndexStep`

 In a typical WP Starter powered installation, WordPress is not installed at the webroot, meaning that WordPress `ABSPATH` (the directory that contains `/wp-includes` and `/wp-admin`) is not the webroot.